Why did I write “How to find approved tomato products”?

 The only other tomato product that I use that is NOT on our list is sun-dried tomatoes.
 I buy the dry ones not packed in oil.
 Because the Fix takes some foods like raisins, dried cranberries, dried apples and turns them into a “treat swap” because the drying process shrinks and concentrates the foods natural sugars.
-I just applied that principle to tomatoes.
+So I just applied that principle to tomatoes.
 I count 1/2 cup of sun-dried tomatoes at a full green container.
-I kind of do them as a green treat swap, even tho that is NOT a real thing…. but what I mean is I only use them once in a while.
+Kind of do them as a green treat swap, even tho that is NOT a real thing…. but what I mean is I only use them once in a while.
 I would not use them every day as a green.

 I like this brand because it is not in oil and low in sodium.
 1/2 cup = 1G

 Now how to find the other kinds of approved tomato products that are mentioned on our list.

 Tomato products that fit onto the Purple/Fruit food list:

 That is it.
 That is all the information our list gives us.
 We know from that video of Autumn I mentioned earlier, that the reason these products were placed on the Purple/Fruit list is that she expected us to pick ones with “sugar added”.
 I have searched through many of the sauces as I did for the green list, but I personally found VERY few that I would use.
 There are just SO many options out there without sugar added now and I get fewer purple containers than I do green ones, so it is a no-brainer for me.